Pipes and FIFOs

 unsigned int w_counter;

-struct page *tmp_page; /* reusable page */
+struct page *tmp_page[2]; /* reusable pages -- an array, not one pointer */

 struct fasync_struct *fasync_readers;